uit-agc/REOH/README.md

 ** Description:
  - Configurations for testing phases can be modified in run_test.sh

 run.sh will based on a sample configuration run a test for a specific application that has a gpu and a cpu executable.
 The outputs of this test will be stored in ./Data/test.
-Next it will run the EM framework on the output of the test phase.
-Finally it will take the configuration given by the EM framework and run the best configuration
+Next it will run the REOH framework on the output of the test phase.
+Finally it will take the configuration given by the REOH framework and run the best configuration.